ainathiqah/A251_Flutter_Lab1/README.md

 Basic Validation Approach:
 1. Convert input from TextField using double.tryParse()
 2. Validate each input:
    - Target amount must be greater than 0.
-    - Planning saving must be greater than 0.
+   - Planning savings must be greater than 0.
    - Starting balance must be 0 or more.
-3. If any input is incorrect:
+4. If any input is incorrect:

-    - A specific error flag which are (targetError, savingError, balanceError) is set to true.
+   - A specific error flag, which (targetError, savingError, and balanceError) is set to true.
    - The calculation stops.
-    -TextField showing a red border to show error indicators.
+   - TextField showing a red border to show error indicators.
-4. If input are valid:
+6. If input is valid:

-    - The app completes the calculation and displays a dialog with results.
+The app completes the calculation and displays a dialog with results.

 Authorship Note with signature: